|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-AWS released a new Account Billing console in November 2013 that supersedes the Billing Portal.
+AWS released a new Billing and Cost Management console in November 2013 that supersedes the Billing Portal.
 The AWS Account Billing guide also supersedes this guide.
 The Billing Portal is scheduled for deprecation and will no longer be supported after April 30, 2014.

 AWS invoices monthly for your usage charges and recurring fees; for one-time fees, you are charged immediately.
 You have several ways to view your estimated charges for the current month, as well as final charges for previous months.
 This section describes the billing formats provided by AWS.